thisisevilevil/evilevil365/_drafts/2024-06-20-ForceWindows11-Upgrade-UnsupportedHardware.md

 ## Rolling back to Windows 10 in case of issues

 In case you need to rollback to Windows 10, there is a few options at our disposal.
-But remember for these rollback options to work, in all instances, you still need to have the windows.old folder.
+But remember for these rollback options to work, in all instances, you still need to have the windows.old folder available.
 This gets cleaned up automatically after X amount of days, dictated by your Update ring policy in Intune.
-Before you do this, I would recommend you set it to at least 30 days, giving you ample time to perfor mthe rollback if any issues should occur.
+Before you do this, I would recommend you set it to at least 30 days, giving you ample time to perform the rollback if any issues should occur.

 ![Win11Rollback](/assets/images/2024-06-20-UpgradeWindows11-UnsupportedHardware/FeatureUpdate-Retention.png?raw=true "Feature Update Retention")

 ### Option #1: Perform Rollback locally from the device settings

 have the user navigate to Settings -> Windows Update -> Update History -> Recovery.
 Then press the "Go Back" button to start the rollback.
-Note that this option requires local admin rights.
-You could hand the user a LAPS Password or have ServiceDesk jump on to the device and start the rollback
+In the past this option required local admin rights, but this is no longer the case.

 ![Win11Rollback](/assets/images/2024-06-20-UpgradeWindows11-UnsupportedHardware/Win11-Rollback.png?raw=true "Rollback to Windows 10")